Kamwenge District: Location

 Kamwenge District is bordered by Kyenjojo District to the north, Kyegegwa District and Kiruhura District to the northeast, Ibanda District to the east and southeast, Kitagwenda District to the south, Kasese District to the west Bunyangabu District and Kabarole District to the northwest.

 The town of Kamwenge, where the district headquarters are located, is approximately 64 km, by road, south-east of Fort Portal, the largest city in the Toro sub-region.
 This is approximately 307 km, by road, west of Uganda's capital, Kampala.
 The geographical coordinates of Kamwenge District are:0°14'11.0"N, 30°29'30.0"E (Latitude:0.236389; Longitude:30.491667).

 Overview

-The district was created in 2000 by Act of Parliament.
-Prior to then, it was part of Kabarole District.
-It covers an area of approximately 1788.5Km2.
+The district was created in 2000 by an Act of Parliament.
+Previously, it was part of Kabarole District.
+It covers an area of approximately 1788.5 Km2.
 2.6% is covered by open water.
 It is predominantly a rural district with some of the worst poverty levels in the country.
 The district has one hospital-Rukunyu in Kahunge sub county on Kamwenge Fortportal road.